A Semantic-Aware Layer-Freezing Approach to Computation-Efficient Fine-Tuning of Language Models: More Analysis

-To study the effects of our SEFT approach to LM finetuning, we illustrate the deviation changes in LM finetuning of two settings: one is making all layers trainable, corresponding to \mytt{Navie}{full}, as shown in \cref{fig:loss-none}; while the other one is taking our approach for layer freezing, corresponding to \mytt{SEFT}{half}, as shown in \cref{fig:loss-laft}.
+To study the effects of our SALF approach on LM finetuning, we illustrate the deviation changes in LM finetuning of two settings: one is making all layers trainable, corresponding to \mytt{LoRA}{full}, as shown in \cref{fig:loss-none}; while the other one is taking our approach for layer-freezing, corresponding to \mytt{SALF}{half}, as shown in \cref{fig:loss-laft}.

 In the illustrations, the deviations are in the range of $[0, 2]$, since it is derived from the cosine similarity.
-Besides, in a high-dimensional latent space, the representations tend to be orthogonal to others (including the semantic anchors)~\cite{Vershynin_2018}, so when the deviations are smaller than $1$, it means the corresponding data representations are steering towards the ground truth, then the corresponding LM predictions may be correct.
+Besides, in a high-dimensional latent space, the representations tend to be orthogonal to others (including the semantic bases)~\cite{Vershynin_2018}, so when the deviations are smaller than $1$, it means the corresponding data representations are steering towards the ground truth, then the corresponding LM predictions may be correct.
 Otherwise, if the deviations are larger than $1$, then the corresponding LM predictions are not likely to be correct.

-By comparing the illustrated two situations of the blue shapes, we conclude the advantages of our semantic-based layer-freezing approach to LM finetuning as: our approach can avoid the side effects of LM finetuning to deep layers, and tends to make the transition deviations in shallow layers small.
-Taking the illustrated situation of the red shapes as a reference, we believe that the first advantage (on the side effects to the deep layers) may be the cause of the second advantage (on the small deviations in shallow layers).
-It explains why our approach lead to small deviations in shallow layers, and also, it emphasizes the importance of reducing the deviations in deep layers.
+By comparing the illustrated two situations of the blue shapes, we conclude the advantages of our semantic-based layer-freezing approach to LM finetuning as: our approach avoids the side effects of LM finetuning to shallow layers, and tends to make the semantic deviations in deep layers small.
+Taking the illustrated situation of the red shapes as a reference, we believe that the first advantage (on the side effects to the shallow layers) may be the cause of the second advantage (on the small deviations in deep layers).
+It explains why our approach lead to small deviations in deep layers, and also, it also emphasizes the importance of reducing the deviations in shallow layers.
 Further, the causation explains how to achieve better performance while reducing the computation cost in LM finetuning.

-In addition, based on the illustrations, we see the accumulated effects of our approach in reducing the deviations in the last few model layers, where the blue shapes gradually move to lower positions, which indicates lower deviations of the data and the higher likelihood of correct LM predictions.
+In addition, based on the illustrations, we see the accumulated effects of our approach in reducing the deviations in the last few model layers, where the blue shapes gradually move to lower positions, which indicates lower deviations of the data and a higher likelihood of correct LM predictions.